 - What stressors do we need to manage most faithfully to protect our sexual interest and vitality?

 - What lifestyle habits are most important to each of us feeling like a sexy, desirable person?

-Later we will discuss the importance of spontaneity and creativity for a thriving marital sex life, but establishing a lifestyle that can sustain a healthy sex life is the first step.
+Later we will discuss the importance of spontaneity and creativity for a thriving sex life.
+We will also discuss how you can sustain a healthy sex life by using an Adult sex finder.
 Consider this parallel.
 It is good to ask, “How can we still allow for freedom to make spontaneous purchases if we have a budget?”
 But if you do not first create a budget, this question will prevent you from having a life where spontaneous purchases are a blessing instead of a means to financial bondage.

 “The truth is that if you don’t plan sex into your schedules and take advantage of optimal times, you will never make love with any frequency (p.
 20)!”
 Doug Rosenau in A Celebration of Sex

 Here are several pointers that are important for couples wanting to make sex a priority:

 - Have realistic expectations for what you can accomplish in your 168 hour week and with your monthly income.